 A few years back, travelers would not even consider taking public transport due to the confusion on the routes and the hop-on-hop-off methods that most of the locals do there – at least; they seem to know what they’re doing.
 Everything seemed so chaotic and that taking a taxi straight out of the airport seemed easier.
 Now, taking airport shuttles has never been easier.
 The city now has NEW dedicated airport shuttles going straight to District 1 (city center) and the famous Ben Thanh Market.
+Want other Vietnam Travel Tips?
+Check the latest customized Travel Guide on What to do in Ho Chi Minh City.

-There are a few color-coded public shuttle buses, such as blue, green, and yellow that go around the city.
+Now, there are a few color-coded public shuttle buses, such as blue, green, and yellow that go around the city.
 To make things simple, you just need to identify the yellow bus.
 Here are the 3 different buses that run between the airport and city center:

 Yellow Bus 109 - This is a brand new dedicated air-conditioned shuttle that has been operating since March 2016 and travels between the city center and the airport.
 To monitor the city’s crimes and safety, buses have security cameras on them.
 To make this tourist friendly, the written information on the bus is in both Vietnamese and English.
 Staffs on the bus speak limited English.